 - improved road safety by providing 8-metre wide sealed road

 - reduced whole-of-life asset management costs by strengthening and widening pavements to reduce accelerated road wear and damage by heavy vehicles

-Construction is expected to commence in mid-2018 and be completed in late 2018, weather permitting.
+Construction commenced in July 2018 and be completed in late 2018, weather permitting.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional